 Dr Katharine Jenkins

-- Lecturer in Philosophy (Philosophy)
+- Reader (Philosophy)

 I am a philosopher at the University of Glasgow, specializing in social philosophy.
 I joined the department as a Lecturer in July 2020.
 Before that, I was an Assistant Professor at the University of Nottingham and a Junior Research Fellow at Jesus College, Cambridge.
 I hold a PhD in Philosophy from the University of Sheffield, and a BA and MPhil in Philosophy from the University of Cambridge.

 When I’m not doing philosophy (and sometimes when I am) I enjoy walking, meditation, sewing, and board games.
 I grew up in the Lake District and I think I'll always miss the fells, though the Trossachs are an incredible substitute.

 My research is primarily in social philosophy, especially the ontology of social categories.
 I'm interested in how social categories such as races and genders exist, and how these categories are bound up with systematic injustices.
 I'm also interested in feminist philosophy and critical philosophy of race more broadly, in the philosophy of sex and sexuality, and in social epistemology.
 Topics I have written about include rape myths, pornography, and gender identity.